Bichesq/Terraform_with_Kendu/README.md

 <h5>terraform state rm:</h5> This command removes a resource from the state file.
 It is useful when you want to completely remove a resource from Terraform management.

 <h5>terraform state import:</h5> It imports an existing resource into the Terraform state file.
-You need to provide the resource address and its unique identifier as arguments.
+You need to provide the resource address and its unique identifier as arguments.<br>
+From terraform version 1.5.x, you can make use of import block in the configuration file, as well as generate a configuration file for the imported resourse (using the -generate-config-out flag on the command line)<br>
+To generate configuration, run terraform plan with the -generate-config-out flag and supply a new file path.
+Do not supply a path to an existing file, or Terraform throws an error.

 <h5>terraform state push:</h5> This command is used with remote state backends.
 It pushes the local state to the configured remote backend.